Andrzej-Dawiec/portfolio-minimal-theme/content/sections/about/about.md

 ---

 Ethan Yee is a 4th year Applied Computing (Computer Science) major at the University of Washington.
 He is currently on the Data Science track.
+Andrzej Dawiec is currently a 3rd year Computer Science & Software Engineering major at the University of Washington Bothell.

 I have previous experience using React.js, Next.js, Python, Flask, Django, and other frameworks.
 I was previously an intern at Apple, Microsoft, Paypal and Google, and I am currently looking for Web developer roles.